AstroHyde/fits-spectrum-format/README.md

 - Normalised flux (heliocentric-corrected wavelengths)
 - Normalised sigma
 - Cross-Correlation Function (CCF) from best-fitting template, including associated information
-- Flux before sky subtraction
+- Flux (heliocentric-corrected wavelengths) before sky subtraction
+- TBC: Sigma before sky subtraction

 So **if you want flux, you should always take the data from the first extension** (and associated uncertainties from the second extension).
 Similarly **if you want normalised flux you should always take the data from the third extension**.
 This is the data format that will go the analysis nodes.